The Ocean is a major influence on weather and climate

 SeaWeek is Australia's major national public awareness campaign to focus community awareness, provide information and encourage an appreciation of the sea.
 SeaWeek gives us a fantastic opportunity to promote educational issues of relevance to the marine environment.

-This year's SeaWeek theme is the second of the Ocean Literacy Principles: The ocean and life in the ocean shape the features of Earth.
-Find out more about the Ocean Literacy Principle 2.
+This year's SeaWeek theme is the third of the Ocean Literacy Principles: The ocean is a major influence on weather and climate.
+Find out more about the Ocean Literacy Principle 3.

 Host An Event